 This stage deals with what happens at the end of a device’s life.
 We could reuse them, harvest specific parts, remanufacture them or recycle them.
 The challenge here is the consumer-manufacturer trade-off: at the end of a device’s life, users are responsible for what happens next.
 To help customers recycle or repair products, manufacturers should be clearer and more transparent.

-This piece was written by Dyuti Chakraborty, Stemette Society member.
+This article was written by Dyuti Chakraborty, Stemette Society member.